-The purpose of this qualification means it is necessary to assess knowledge and understanding through two means of assessment, an internal (NEA) and an external (EA).
+The purpose of these qualifications mean it is necessary to assess knowledge and understanding through two means of assessment, an internal (NEA) and an external (EA).
 The variance in assessment methods used allows for a range of knowledge and understanding to be assessed using the most fit for purpose method.